neurotaxis/neurotaxis.github.io/blog/2026/getting_up_to_speed_in_a_new_area.md

 Another great way to identify conflicts between established researchers' stories and mental models is to read publicly available reviews.
 More journals these days, such as eLife and PLoS journals, now post reviews and author responses when the paper is published.
-Being able to read back-andwforths between authors and reviewers is extremely helpful for gaining insight into what the experts in the field disagree on and where there may real room for new ideas.
+Being able to read back-and-forths between authors and reviewers is extremely helpful for gaining insight into what the experts in the field disagree on and where there may real room for new ideas.

 ## Iterate the following until convergence

 Most of the above will end up incomplete on the first pass.
-As you explore you may discover a whole new research lab that is very well established but you somehow missed.
+As you explore you may discover a whole new lab that is well established but you somehow missed.
 Add it to your list and repeat all of the above.

 ## Write down all your questions and confusions